crossz/tweak_web_gatsby/content/updates/take2-health-was-recognised-as-the-rising-star-company-by-deloitte-hong-kong.md

 cover:
 - "../images/untitled-design-16.png"
 date: 2021-12-15T00:00:00.000+08:00
-title: Take2 Health was recognised as the Rising Star Company by Deloitte Hong Kong
+title: Take2 Health was Recognised as the Rising Star Company by Deloitte Hong Kong
 detail: Take2 Health was honoured to be named the Rising Star Company in the 2021 Deloitte Hong Kong Technology Fast 20 (#TF20) program on Dec 15, 2021.
 href: ''